Cosmian/mse-cli/documentation/docs/configuration.md

 |    resource     |    ✔️     |      string       |   Resource name you own to use for your application    |
 | expiration_date |          | YY-MM-DD HH/mm/ss | Expiration date (UTC) before the application shutdowns |

 Two applications from the same project with the same name cannot be running at the same time.

+You can find the name of the resources [here](https://console.cosmian.com/subscriptions).

 #### Expiration date of the application